eneroth/git-externals/README.markdown

 The first time the script is run, the repositories will be checked out.
 Any subsequent run will update them to the latest revision.

+### Example
+Your local project directory structure may look like this:
+    ProjectDir/
+      SomeFile.php
+      libs/
+        .gitexternals
+        .gitignore
+        symfony/   (SVN-dir)
+        Zend/      (SVN-dir)

+But the git repository will looke like this:
+    ProjectDir/
+      SomeFile.php
+      libs/
+        .gitexternals
+        .gitignore

+When the git project is cloned, all the user has to do is to run _python3 git-externals.py_ to restore the directory structure to the above version.

 ## Usage
 1. Create a file called _.gitexternals_ in the folder where you wish to check out your SVN repository.
 		$ touch .gitexternals